advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 With other words, I no longer define objectivity as the opposite of subjectivity, but as a *balanced subjectivity*.

+Another way to think about it, is as objectivity being an arena, where subjectivity can take place as an activity.
+With other words, objectivity is kind of a starting point and subjectivity as choices being made from that starting point.
+When subjectivity takes place uniformly, it preserves some weaker notion of objectivity.

 Absolute objectivity might be thought of as a special case where the potential for subjectivity is zero everywhere.
 Although this might seem like uniform subjectivity providing a definition of absolute objectivity, there is no new information about absolute objectivity, since zero potential for subjectivity is identical to objectivity as opposite of subjectivity.